microsoft/MaXUC-LibJitsi-Fork/README.md

 <!-- Copyright (c) Microsoft Corporation.
 All rights reserved. -->

+This repository has now been archived due to Microsoft no longer being responsible for MaX UC Clients

 # libjitsi

 libjitsi is an advanced Java media library for secure real-time audio/video communication.
 It allows applications to capture, playback, stream, encode/decode and encrypt audio and video flows.
 It also allows for advanced features such as audio mixing, handling multiple streams, participation in audio and video conferences.
 Originally libjitsi was part of the Jitsi client source code.